-- clearly identify the number and location of dwellings that are the subject of the selected representative viewpoint - carefully assess the topography and vegetation of the selected viewpoint area to identify the most sensitive viewpoint with the highest visibility of the proposed project (that is, the worstcase) location in the selected areas as the representative viewpoint.
+- clearly identify the number and location of dwellings that are the subject of the selected representative viewpoint - carefully assess the topography and vegetation of the selected viewpoint area to identify the most sensitive viewpoint with the highest visibility of the proposed project (that is, the worst-case) location in the selected areas as the representative viewpoint.

 Applicants should not use representative viewpoints for views from the public domain except for public road viewpoints.
-They should also not use them for dwellings within the setback.